 - “Your posts consistently make me laugh out loud.” -Monica

 - “You have a magical way of reaching deep into our souls and pulling out the best of the memories.
 Bless you!” -Don

 “I made the sad mistake of reading ‘Curse Words Never Sound as Bad In Italian’ to Al and showed him the picture of the spatula while eating breakfast.
 That picture should have been a fair warning of “do NOT drink your coffee now!”
 Well, even though we laughed at the picture of the spatula, he proceeded to drink coffee as I read your descriptions of the effectiveness of this tool and the chase scenes that would happen.
 He suddenly exploded with laughter and coffee shot all across the breakfast table.” -Marianne

 Food has always been a huge part of my life.
 It’s the cement that’s kept Italian families together for centuries, and is the bonding element in most cultures.
-So, no matter where you’re from, come by, read some stories, laugh and hang out for a while.
+So, no matter where you’re from, you can probably relate.

 If a story has moved you, or made you spit coffee across the breakfast table, please feel free to comment and become a follower.
 I’ll talk food and life with you any time.
 Thanks for stopping by!